Kirrasumm Kidz

 About Nigerian Dwarfs

-Nigerian Dwarfs are only a new breed to Australia, arriving in 2014 by founding breeders; Michael and Ulrike Garwood of First Fleet.
+Nigerian Dwarfs are still considered a new breed to Australia, first arriving in 2014 by founding breeders; Michael and Ulrike Garwood of First Fleet.

 Nigerian Dwarfs are an American breed derived from embryos and semen straws.
 They are the only miniature dairy breed recognised in the world, well known for their high butterfat content and productive milking ability.

-Our adventure began in early 2019 when we imported our first full blood doe from First Fleet Stud in Victoria.
-Our foundation doe; First Fleet Lucia, later delivered us a gorgeous buck / doe pair in August 2019 marking the start of our breeding venture.
+We are the oldest breeder of Nigerian Dwarfs in the state, and our journey began in early 2019 when we purchased our first full blood doe from First Fleet Stud in Victoria.
+Our foundation doe; First Fleet Lucia, now an Australian Champion later delivered us a gorgeous buck / doe pair in August 2019 marking the start of our breeding program.

 Tasmanian Country Article